jtejadavilca/info-util-code/ReactJS/README.md

 ```

 ### There are more examples of unit tests on this reactjs project:

 https://github.com/jtejadavilca-cursos/journal-app-v2

 # Installing Redux Toolkit and React-Redux:

+Redux is a state management tool use in javascript applications.
+It helps to centralize and control the state of all our application.
+And Redux Toolkit is an excelent library whish allow us to implement Redux quite easier.

 ### npm: